Allegheny Health Network: Allegheny General Hospital

-AGH continues to own and operate AGH Suburban, a satellite campus in Bellevue, Pa., formerly known as Suburban General Hospital.
+AGH continues to own and operate AHN Suburban, a satellite campus in Bellevue, Pa., formerly known as Suburban General Hospital.
 Suburban General opened in Bellevue in 1904, and has been at its current South Jackson Avenue location since 1912.
 AHN's predecessor, West Penn Allegheny Health System, acquired the facility in 1994.
 In 2010, the hospital's inpatient units, surgical units, and emergency department closed, though the building continued to house administrative offices, an urgent care clinic, outpatient services, and a privately operated long-term care hospital.
-While AGH Suburban's urgent care clinic and outpatient clinics continue to operate, LifeCare Hospitals of Pittsburgh's nursing facility closed in June 2019.
-Today, the AGH Suburban location serves as an innovation hub and health technology business incubator.
+While AHN Suburban's urgent care clinic and outpatient clinics continue to operate, LifeCare Hospitals of Pittsburgh's nursing facility closed in June 2019.
+Today, the AHN Suburban location serves as an innovation hub and health technology business incubator.

 Allegheny Valley Hospital

 Allegheny Valley Hospital (AVH) has served Natrona Heights, Pa., and the surrounding community for over 100 years.
 AVH has 188 licensed beds and provides emergency care, surgical care, rehabilitation care and other health care services for its patients.
 Like many of its Western Pennsylvania counterparts, Allegheny Valley Hospital was built to serve the region's flourishing industrial towns.
 By the late 1800s, industrial activity had reached the town of Tarentum, about 22 miles northeast of Pittsburgh and home to lumber and saw mills, steel mills, brick kilns, and several plate glass factories.
 Serious injuries were a daily occurrence, but without a hospital, many patients were sent by train to a hospital in Pittsburgh.
 In 1906 a committee of doctors and prominent area residents secured a charter for the establishment of what was then called the Allegheny Valley General Hospital.
 Under the leadership of Dr. George Getze, the committee leased a property along Tarentum's Second Avenue, and the hospital was open for business on Jan.
 28, 1909.

 It was a three-story home, with only 20 rooms available for patient visits and surgeries, and in 1910, the hospital was moved to its second location, a larger house along West Seventh Avenue, just downriver from the original home.
 This home, too, became quickly obsolete, and soon the hospital leaders agreed to buy a piece of land near the old Tarentum Fairground for $12,000.